 |Trinity’s eighth Law Residential took place in July 2019.
 The College now offers different subject residential programmes in each year, and there will be no subject-specific Law Residential in 2020.
 Interested students may wish to apply to the Humanities Residential, which takes place every year; for more information, see the Residential Visits page.
 The guidance below will apply to Law Residentials in future years.|

-EligibilityThe Residentials are open to students at UK schools who will be aged 16 or over by the first day of the Residential and are considering studying Law at Cambridge or another selective university.
+The Law Residential is open to students at UK schools who will be aged 16 or over by the first day of the Residential and who are considering studying law at Cambridge or another selective university.
 Students in Year 12 will be given priority for the places that are available.
-Applications are open to particularly interested students in Year 11 who can demonstrate a very high potential for the study of Law.
+Applications are open to particularly interested students in Year 11 who can demonstrate a very strong potential for the study of law.

-There are 40 places available on the Residential.
+There are approximately 40 places available on the Residential.
 We anticipate being oversubscribed and we regret that it will not be possible to offer a place to every applicant.

 Applications will be assessed on applicants’ academic record, their commitment to exploring relevant subjects at a higher level, and their teacher’s reference.
 Trinity College is keen to encourage applications from academically high-achieving students with little or no family tradition of higher education, who are capable of achieving A*AA or equivalent.
 We will therefore also consider relevant information such as the level of qualifications attained by parents/guardians and eligibility for free school meals.